-An influential report from the Institute of Medicine estimates that up to 98,000 Americans die every year from medical mistakes in hospitals alone.
-That's about 3,230 preventable deaths in the FEHB Program a year.
+Medical mistakes continue to be a significant cause of preventable deaths within the United States.
 While death is the most tragic outcome, medical mistakes cause other problems such as permanent disabilities, extended hospital stays, longer recoveries, and even additional treatments.
-By asking questions, learning more and understanding your risks, you can improve the safety of your own health care, and that of your family members.
+Medical mistakes and their consequences also add significantly to the overall cost of healthcare.
+Hospitals and healthcare providers are being held accountable for the quality of care and reduction in medical mistakes by their accrediting bodies.
+You can also improve the quality and safety of your own health care ad that of your family members by learning more about and understanding your risks.
 Take these simple steps: